 The M.A.B.S. curriculum is designed for Christians who desire to integrate biblical studies with cultural and social concerns.

-It is designed to strengthen the religious basis for one’s life and work, whether in a secular career or a church staff position.
+This 66-credit hour degree is designed to strengthen the religious basis for one’s life and work, whether in a secular career or a church staff position.
 At least one complete sequence of a language is required.
 That is, the student must take Greek I, Greek II, and Greek Exegesis, or take Hebrew I, Hebrew II, and Hebrew Exegesis.

 - M.A. students typically spend two years in residence to complete the required curriculum for the M.A. degree.
 At a minimum, residential students pursuing the M.A.B.S. must take at least 34 credit hours at the appropriate RTS M.A.-degree-granting campus.
 Global Education students must take at least 34 credit hours online for the M.A.B.S.
 A 2.0 (C) cumulative grade-point average (GPA) is required for all RTS courses taken.